 Good, because you’ve landed in the right place to find out.

 I’ve personally been using the Starling banking app since early 2021.
 I’ve found it to be very good and easy to use.
 But what about their ethics?

 Yes, on the whole it’s fair to say Starling is an ethical bank.
 They have a number of more responsible initiatives and they’ve put actions in place to reduce their environmental footprint.

-This Starling review will take a deep dive into their sustainability credentials, environmental policies and answer the burning question of is Starling bank ethical.
+This Starling review will take a deep dive into their ethical credentials, environmental policies and answer the burning question of is Starling bank ethical.